blobbybilb/why-component/README.md

 <script defer src="/why.js"></script>
 ```

 This repo is an example, see `index.html`.
+To try it out, clone/download this repository and start a file server in the main folder.

 ## known bugs